HOW DO I BECOME A PILOT?

 - Airforce Pilot (Military qualification, in-house)

-In the coming weeks we plan to interview a number of employed local pilots to show you the path they took for studying and the jobs they have worked in.
-We shall post those short videos on this page.
+In the coming months we plan to interview a number of employed pilots to show you the path they took for studying and the jobs they have worked in.
+We shall post those short videos at the bottom of this page.

 Other aviation jobs